 Almost.
 Several locations have conditions that could negatively affect the quality of your collection.
 Read on to learn the best and worst places for a wine cooler in your home.

-Bad locations for wine coolers
+Bad locations for wine coolers and cabinets

 When deciding where to place your wine cooler, avoid a location that has the following three problems: